 Personal.
 Compassionate.
 Fearless.

-You do not deserve to work in an environment where you are bullied, harassed, or humiliated on a regular basis.
+You do not deserve to work in an environment where you are bullied, harassed, or humiliated regularly.
 Instead, you deserve to work in a safe, inclusive environment where you can focus on doing your job.

 Your employer has a legal duty to make sure you are not working in a discriminatory work environment.
-Therefore, if your employer is letting you be bullied or harassed because of your race, color, ethnicity, sex, disability, age, sexual orientation, or gender identity, CONTACT MY FIRM, Mansour Law, LLC, online or call 610-936-6863 for a FREE CONSULTATION.
-My team is ready to help!
+Therefore, if your employer is letting you be bullied or harassed because of your race, color, ethnicity, sex, disability, age, sexual orientation, or gender identity, my team is ready to help!

 What Is An Illegal Hostile Work Environment?